donno2048/mp42uni/README.md

 Use this to show a video in the terminal (Unicode art)

+This doesn't use dithering, to see something similar but with dithering, see my [demo](https://youtu.be/nYYAeVdEu8Q) and it's [source code](https://github.com/donno2048/mp4-to-subs/tree/braille)

 ## install

 (on Linux you may need to run `sudo apt-get install ffmpeg libsm6 libxext6 -y` to use `opencv`)